 - Home

-Members who have purchased or who are considering the purchase of an electric vehicle (EV) can play a new and important role in our Beat the Peak program.
+Members who have purchased or who are considering the purchase of an electric vehicle (EV) can play an important role in our Beat the Peak program.

 By now, most members have probably heard of Delaware Electric Cooperative’s Beat the Peak program.
 The program asks members to conserve energy during times of peak energy use when the price to produce and purchase power is very high.
 By voluntarily conserving energy during these peak times, members help to keep rates affordable.

-Delaware Electric Cooperative will offer a one-time $100 billing credit and an additional $5 monthly billing credit during the summer for EV owners who limit the use their EV chargers during Beat the Peak alerts.
-You can participate in two ways!
-The first way to Beat the Peak with your EV is to download the Optiwatt app on your mobile device.
+Delaware Electric Cooperative will offer a one-time $25 billing credit and an additional $5 monthly billing credit during the summer for EV owners who limit the use their EV chargers during Beat the Peak alerts.
+Beat the Peak with your EV by downloading the Optiwatt app on your mobile device.
 After downloading the app, follow the instructions to set up an account and connect your EV to DEC’s charging program.
 The Optiwatt app will help you avoid charging during times when the price of energy is high.
 You should receive your one-time billing credit and monthly credit a few weeks after signing up.
 Learn more about Optiwatt HERE and sign up for the program HERE.
+Because Beat the Peak alerts take place during the summer, members who enroll in the program will receive their billing credits in the spring of 2025.

 Electric Vehicle QA